Ion Television: Programming

-As of late 2017, Ion Television began purchasing syndication rights introducing Major Crimes and NCIS: Los Angeles both joining the lineup, component as the ABC series Marvel's Agents of S.H.I.E.L.D. (only ran from 2017 to 2019) and the Canadian series Private Eyes to both start the Ion Television lineup, replacing Falling Skies, Flashpoint, Numb3rs, and The Closer.

 Recent programming deals

 In 2006, Ion Media Networks reached several programming deals, two with major programming suppliers that were announced within a week of each other, and another that among other things would bring original programming to Ion Television's lineup.
 On June 27, 2006, Ion Media announced a comprehensive programming deal with Warner Bros.
 Television Distribution, which gave it the broadcast rights to movies and television series owned by the company.
 One week later on July 5, 2006, Ion announced a similar deal that resulted in the acquisition of broadcast rights to films and series distributed by Sony Pictures Television (now Sony Pictures Television Studios).
 Starting in September of that year, series and feature films from both libraries were incorporated onto the network's prime time schedule (including Who's the Boss?, Designing Women, Mama's Family, Growing Pains, Green Acres, and The Wonder Years).
 However, these older series were later dropped when the network shifted towards more recent series.
 Ion also struck a library content deal with NBCUniversal, which gave it access to shows such as Law & Order.

 In September 2008, Ion Television reached a multi-year film rights agreement with Warner Bros.
 Television Distribution to broadcast more recent movies from Warner Bros. and its related studios.
 Meanwhile, three series from CBS Television Distribution (now CBS Media Ventures) were added to the schedule: NCIS joined the lineup in September 2008, while Criminal Minds and Ghost Whisperer were added to the Ion Television lineup in 2009.
 In January 2009, the network announced that it had acquired the broadcast rights to the Canadian television drama series Durham County; that show aired on the network for less than a year.

 On January 21, 2011, Ion Television acquired the U.S. television rights to the Canadian drama series Flashpoint, which gave it first-run rights to the fourth season's final 11 episodes, after CBS aired that season's first eight episodes, as well as rights to air reruns of all episodes produced to date and thereafter; Ion (along with the show's originating Canadian broadcaster, CTV) also renewed the series for a fifth and final season that aired during the fall of 2012.